cliansang/uwb-tracking-ros/README.md

 The update rate of the tag's position can be adjusted within the Decawave's app.
 However, we recommend setting the update rate to 10 Hz in stationary mode.

-The following is a sample screenshot of two tags on rviz
+The following is a sample visualization screenshot of two tags on rviz in 3D
 ![rviz_uwb_sample](https://user-images.githubusercontent.com/18302290/143898129-9c9362f8-d556-44d4-9028-5bea2d261224.JPG)